Education in Colombia: Secondary school

 Secondary and fourth education is divided in basic secondary (grades 6 to 9) and mid secondary (grades 10 and 11).
 The upper-secondary education (usually beginning at the age of 15 or 16) offers many different "tracks", which all lead to their own "Bachiller" after a curriculum of two years.
 Out of the usual academic curriculum (Bachillerato Académico), the students can follow one of the following technical tracks (Bachillerato en Tecnología o Aplicado): Industrial track (Bachillerato Industrial), Commercial track (Bachillerato Comercial), Pedagogical Track (Bachillerato Pedagógico), Agricultural Track (Bachillerato Agropecuario), social promotion track (Bachillerato de Promoción Social).

 The "Bachiller" is required to continue into academic or professional higher Education.
 Nonetheless, technical and professional institutions of higher Education can also welcome students with a "qualification in Arts and business".
 This qualification is granted by the SENA after a two-year curriculum.

 University education

-University education is divided into under-graduate degrees and post-graduate degrees and is regulated by the 30th law of 1992.
-Most of the university degrees are 5 years long.
+University education is divided into undergraduate and graduate degrees and is regulated by the 30th Law of 1992.
+Most of the university's degrees are 5 years long.
 Technical formation usually lasts 3 years.
-Post-graduate education includes specializations, masters and PhD programs.
-Admissions are done by using grades obtained in the national school leaving exam Saber 11.
+Graduate education includes specializations, master's, and Ph.D. programs.
+Admissions are done using grades obtained in the national school leaving exam Saber 11.